Posts tagged: Admin

 Attaching any unattached media files that you may have floating around is a good way to keep things organized and running smooth.
 Normally, when you’re working on a post in the Edit Post screen, you click the Upload/Insert button and use the nifty drag-n-drop media uploader to get ‘er done.
 When you upload your media files in this manner, WordPress “knows” that you want to attach the file to that particular post.
 Super straightforward sure, but there are situations where WordPress doesn’t know which post to use.
 In this DigWP post, we walk through the process of finding unattached media files and attaching them to their respective posts.

-In this DiW post, we transform three slices of code into a clean & stylish tabbed menu that visitors can use to login, register, and recover passwords from anywhere in your site.
-Too many features & details to explain up front, so check out the working demo to see the finished product.
-On the menu:
+In this DigWP post, we transform three slices of code into a clean & stylish tabbed menu that visitors can use to login, register, and recover passwords from anywhere on your site.

 You know the “quick action” button in the WordPress admin?
 It’s a darn useful little UI touch.
 At the Dashboard, the default is “New Post”.
 But depending on where you are in the Admin, the default of it changes.
 In general it’s really helpful.
 For example when you are in the Plugins area, the default is Install Plugins: